-Auger refusal materials were encountered within 4 of the 8 borings at depths ranging from about 131⁄2 feet at boring B-05 to 16 feet at borings B-03 and B-04.
+Auger refusal materials were encountered within borings B-3 and B-4 at depths ranging from about 15 to 16 feet.
 Refusal is a designation applied to materials that cannot be further penetrated by the power auger with ordinary effort and is normally indicative of a very hard or very dense material, such as boulders or gravel lenses or the upper surface of bedrock.
-In addition to the refusal materials, weathered rock layers were encountered above the refusal materials at borings B-02 and B-03.
 Rock coring was beyond the scope of this exploration; therefore, the character and continuity of the refusal materials could not be determined.